October 2015 Colorado Springs shooting

 On October 31, 2015, a shooting occurred near downtown Colorado Springs, Colorado, United States.
 The shooting began around 8:45 a.m., though a 911 call was placed 10 minutes earlier on the morning of Saturday, October 31, which was Halloween.
 Three people were randomly shot and killed by a gunman, later identified as 33-year-old Noah Harpham, as they were walking down Prospect Street near downtown Colorado Springs.
 A man riding a bicycle was the first victim shot after pleading for his life, according to eyewitness reports.
 The gunman then turned and ran, killing two women.
 These women were either killed randomly as the gunman ran down the street, firing at random or sitting on a porch targeted by the gunman.
 The gunman was later killed in a shootout with four police officers in which he was struck once.
 In total, there were three crime scenes.
 This was the first of two shootings in Colorado Springs in less than a month; the second was the Planned Parenthood mass shooting, 28 days later.

 Perpetrator

 33-year old Noah Jacob Harpham used a DPMS Classic 16, an AR-15 style semi-automatic rifle, to kill victims.
 Harpham was also armed with a Ruger SP101 .357 Magnum revolver and a Springfield Armory XD-M 9mm pistol, although it does not appear that either pistol was used in any of the shootings.
 All three guns were legally purchased in 2009.

 No motive was found for the shooting, and no apparent warning signs existed, despite a video and blog posted days earlier in which Harpham complained about his parents and family life.
-After the shooting, Harpham's mother wrote a book in which she stated that her son had issues regarding anger and alcoholism.
+In the blog titled "Is my dad in a cult?
+Even worse, is it satanic?" he questioned his father's involvement with Bill Johnson, the pastor of Bethel Church, whom he accused of being a satanist trying to control the minds of his followers.Harpham's mother had written a book in 2013 which she stated that her son had issues regarding anger and alcoholism.